adore/daylight/doc/develop.md

 This is accomplished with a method called `refine_by` which is added to your models added by `Daylight::Refiners`

-On the controller, see it called by the `index` action:
+On the controller, see it called on the `index` action:

     class PostController < APIController
       def index